Agnik7/voice-assistant-vanilla/README.md

 ## How to run?
 - Clone this repository into your local device.
 - Open the Command Prompt/Terminal in this directory.
-- To download the packages, run `pip install -r requirements.txt` to install all the required packages and libraries.
+- Run `pip install -r requirements.txt` to install all the required packages and libraries.
 - Type `python main.py` and hit enter

 ## List of commands